Language: EN

 }

 In this example, myAnimal is implicitly converted to Animal when instantiated as Dog.
-Then, an explicit conversion is performed from Animal to Dog to access the specific method of the derived class Dog.
+Then, an explicit conversion from Animal to Dog is performed to access the specific method of the derived class Dog.

 Using is and as operators